tj2211tj/datasciencecoursera/Codebook.md

 Getting and Cleaning Data Week 4 Project

-Codebook.md describes the associated variable names, the data itself, and the procedures that were followed to generate the resulting data.

 The data were sourced from the Human Activity Recognition Using Smartphones Data Set, from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip